 Barclay undertook a research residency at the internationally renowned Phoenix Dance Theatre based in Leeds to inform the creation of new artwork for the exhibition.
-Focusing on choreography; sound design; costume; lighting and stage design, this research informed a series of new installations which continue Barclay's ongoing interest with the complexity of subjectivity and how these states of consciousness are refracted through race, class and received notions of identity.
+Focusing on choreography, sound design, costume, lighting and stage design, this research informed a series of new installations which continued Barclay’s interest with the complexity of subjectivity and how these states of consciousness are refracted through race, class and received notions of identity.

-Creating immersive environments with lighting and sound that bring theatrical influences into the gallery setting, Bus2move brings together resonant images and objects that speak to each other across cultural divides; between high theatre and popular culture; individual and collective identity.
+Creating immersive environments with lighting and sound that bring theatrical influences into the gallery setting, Bus2move brought together resonant images and objects that speak to each other across cultural divides, between high theatre and popular culture, individual and collective identity.

-Supported by Arts Council England National Lottery Project Grants, the exhibition will be reconfigured for Workplace Foundation, Gateshead and The Turnpike, Leigh.
+Supported by Arts Council England National Lottery Project Grants, the exhibition was later reconfigured for Workplace Foundation, Gateshead and The Turnpike, Leigh.